ianbrucey/Funlynk-final/context-engine/epics/E03_Activity_Management/integration-points.md

 ## Overview

-This document defines how Activity Management services integrate with other epics and external systems.
-It establishes the data flow patterns, shared functionality, and integration requirements that enable seamless activity lifecycle management across the platform.
+This document defines how Activity Management (Event Management) services integrate with other epics and external systems.
+It establishes the data flow patterns, shared functionality, and integration requirements that enable seamless event lifecycle management across the platform.

+**Important**: This epic handles **Events** (structured, time-anchored experiences), NOT **Posts** (ephemeral content from E04).
+See E04 Discovery Engine for Posts integration.

 ## Integration Architecture